 A motorcycle accident, like any personal injury, requires a burden of proof by the person seeking damages.
 You (and your lawyer) must show that it is more likely than not that the other party caused the injuries and damages through negligence or intent.

 A motorcycle accident lawyer from our team can collect evidence to establish these four elements of liability, which are:

-- Breach of care: The other party breached this duty in some way, such as changing lanes without looking or following you too closely.
+- Breach of duty of care: The other party breached this duty in some way, such as changing lanes without looking or following you too closely.

 - Damages: You have damages in the form of medical bills, lost pay, and pain and suffering because of your injuries.

 Legal Protection for Injured Motorcycle Riders and Passengers

 Drivers in Texas must share the road with motorcycles.
 As a motorcycle rider, you have the legal right to: